Opportunity Attacks in D&D 5e (Updated for the 2024 Rules)

 • Teleport: Again, easier said than done if you’re a martial who doesn’t have access to magic.
 Unfortunately for the non-magical adventurers in the world, magic is one of the best options for avoiding unwanted attacks.

-• Reduce Sight: You need to be able to see a creature to take an opportunity attack against them.
+• Reduce Sight: You need to be able to see a creature to take an Opportunity Attack against them.
 Turning invisible or using the fog cloud, darkness, or another area obscuring spell is a great way to accomplish this.

 Don’t Miss Your Opportunity